momo-barro/gulp-workflow-automation/README.md

 **Version 1.0.0**

-A gulp configuration file that will help you automate sass compilation, css and js minification and image optimization.
+A gulp configuration file that will help you automate:
+* sass compilation,
+* css and JavaScript minification and bundling,
+* image optimization.

 ___